Henten History, Family Crest & Coats of Arms

 The surname Henten was first found in Middlesex.
 Alternatively, the family could have originated in Endon, a township, in the parish and union of Leek, N. division of the hundred of Totmonslow in Staffordshire.

-Important Dates for the Henten family
+Early History of the Henten family

 This web page shows only a small excerpt of our Henten research.
 Another 49 words (4 lines of text) covering the years 1639 and 1865 are included under the topic Early Henten History in all our PDF Extended History products and printed products wherever possible.